MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 If a payment in the bank isn't represented by any document in [!INCLUDE[prod_short](includes/prod_short.md)], then you can open a prefilled general journal from the **Payment Registration** page to post the payment directly to the balancing account without applying the payment to a document.
 Alternatively, you may want to record the payment in the journal until the origin of the payment has been resolved.

-## <a name="to-record-or-post-a-payment-without-a-related-document" />To record or post a payment without a related document
+## <a name="to-record-or-post-a-payment-without-a-related-document"></a>To record or post a payment without a related document
 If a payment in the bank isn't represented by any document in [!INCLUDE[prod_short](includes/prod_short.md)], then you can open a prefilled general journal line from the **Payment Registration** page to post the payment directly to the balancing account without applying the payment to a document.
 Alternatively, you may want to record the payment in the journal until the origin of the payment has been clarified.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Registration**, and then choose the related link.